About me...

 Professional Standards and Public Protection

-As a UKCP and UKATA member, I am bound by their Code of Ethics and Professional Practice, which sets out clear standards for client care, confidentiality, and ongoing professional development.
+As a UKCP and UKATA trainee member, I am bound by their Code of Ethics and Professional Practice, which sets out clear standards for client care, confidentiality, and ongoing professional development.
 The UKCP’s register is accredited by the Professional Standards Authority for Health and Social Care.
 This independent body protects the public and helps ensure you can choose a practitioner to meet your needs with confidence.
 Registration with UKCP is a hallmark of quality and trust, providing you with reassurance that your therapist is accountable to a robust ethical and complaints framework.